seisflows.workflow.migration

 list of methods to call in order during a workflow

-Performs adjoint simulations for a single given event.
-File manipulation to ensure kernels are discoverable by other modules
+Performs adjoint simulations for all events.
+Some additional file naming to ensure kernels are discoverable by other modules.

 postprocess_event_kernels()

-Combine/sum NTASK event kernels into a single volumetric kernel and then (optionally) smooth the output misfit kernel by convolving with a 3D Gaussian function with user-defined horizontal and vertical half-widths.
+Combine/sum NTASK event kernels into a single volumetric kernel and then (optionally) smooth the output misfit kernel by convolving with a 3D Gaussian function with user-defined horizontal and vertical half-widths, or by using the laplacian smoothing operator.

 evaluate_gradient_from_kernels()